quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 ### 3. Get the perturbative results

-While the number of subspaces in the Hamiltonian is finite, the order of a perturbative correction is infinite. `H_tilde` is a `BlockSeries` object, and we can access the number of its subspaces by calling
+While the number of subspaces in the Hamiltonian is finite, the order of a perturbative correction is infinite. `H_tilde` is a {autolink}`~pymablock.series.BlockSeries` object, and we can access the number of its subspaces by calling

 ```{code-cell} ipython3
 H_tilde.shape